LEXUEYE/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "fingerprint": The (SHA1) fingerprint of the TLS certificate
 * "sni": The Server Name Indication (SNI) extension sent by the client
 * "version": The SSL/TLS version used
-* "notbefore": The NotBefore field from the TLS certificate
+* "not_before": The NotBefore field from the TLS certificate
-* "notafter": The NotAfter field from the TLS certificate
+* "not_after": The NotAfter field from the TLS certificate
 * "ja3": The JA3 fingerprint consisting of both a JA3 hash and a JA3 string
 * "ja3s": The JA3S fingerprint consisting of both a JA3 hash and a JA3 string
-* "ja4": The JA4 client fingerprint for TLS
-* "client_alpns": array of strings with ALPN values
-* "server_alpns": array of strings with ALPN values

-JA3 and JA4 must be enabled in the Suricata config file (set 'app-layer.protocols.tls.ja3-fingerprints'/'app-layer.protocols.tls.ja4-fingerprints' to 'yes').
+JA3 must be enabled in the Suricata config file (set 'app-layer.protocols.tls.ja3-fingerprints' to 'yes').

 In addition to this, custom logging also allows the following fields:

 * "certificate": The TLS certificate base64 encoded
 * "chain": The entire TLS certificate chain base64 encoded
-* "client_handshake": structure containing "version", "ciphers" ([u16]), "exts" ([u16]), "sig_algs" ([u16]),
-  for client hello supported cipher suites, extensions, and signature algorithms, respectively, in the order that they're mentioned (ie. unsorted)
-* "server_handshake": structure containing "version", "chosen cipher", "exts" ([u16]), for server hello in the order that they're mentioned (ie. unsorted)

 Examples
 ~~~~~~~~